 Let’s settle the score on this one right up front.
 Drip email campaigns do work.
 First, take into consideration the fact that over 70% of consumers prefer businesses to communicate with them via email.
 By choosing to reach your consumers through email you’re already giving them what they want.

 Now consider the effectiveness of automation.
 Forrester reports that B2B marketers who implement marketing automation increase their sales pipeline contribution by 10%.
 Meanwhile B2C marketers using automation have seen conversion rates climb as high as 50%.

 Timing is everything when talking about conversion.
 These email drip campaigns are built in a way that highlights a Call-to-Action when it will have the biggest impact and best odds for success.
 Companies who automate emails are 133% more likely to reach their customers during crucial decision-making junctures.

 2. OK, But Drip Campaigns Wouldn’t Work for My Business

 While email automation was at one point a tactic that only made sense for enterprise-level businesses, this is no longer the case.
 Drip marketing is now scalable for variety of budgets, needs and scopes.

-Business users across the board have noted a 451% increase in lead generation as a result of targeted and personalized emails.
-Oh yeah, did we mention that using personalization in drip marketing campaigns is like pouring gasoline on an already impressive fire?
-Personalized emails drive 6X higher transaction rates and 41% higher unique click rates.
+Business users across the board have noted a 451% increase in lead generation as a result of targeted and personalised emails.
+Oh yeah, did we mention that using personalisation in drip marketing campaigns is like pouring gasoline on an already impressive fire?
+Personalised emails drive 6X higher transaction rates and 41% higher unique click rates.

 3. No One Opens Automated Emails